 Ponche Navideño, literally meaning Christmas punch, is a sweet, warm fruit punch traditionally served during the Christmas season in Mexican households.
 The first recipe was brought to Mexico by the Spanish, but its origins can be traced back to India.

 There are many variations of this drink.
-Most recipes though include different fresh and dried fruits, spices, and sweetener.
+Most recipes include different fresh and dried fruits, spices, and sweetener.
 The ingredients cook long and slow on the stove and the result is almost a cross between a sangria and hot cider.

 Unlike cider, the fragrant liquid and pieces of the soft fruit are served together in mugs and garnished with a sprinkle of nuts.
 So a spoon is always a good idea so you can also eat the fruit.

-I actually prefer the punch without the "piquete" and this way also makes it a great drink for kids to enjoy.
+The ponche is served with or without alcohol.
+I actually prefer the punch without the "piquete" and this way it's also a great drink for kids to enjoy.

 Why You'll Love This Ponche Recipe